-Multiple Search Engine Search (Metasearch) for Best Search Results
+Use Multiple Search Engine Search (Metasearch) for Best Results

-A Multiple Search Engine or Metasearch Engine is a search tool that integrates the research from multiple search requests to site such as Google, Bing, Twitter and Digg combines the results into a single list or displays them together side by side.
-The outcome is often described as a Mash.
+A Multiple Search Engine or Metasearch Engine is a search tool that integrates the research results from multiple search engines such as Google, Bing, Twitter and Digg and combines the results into a single list or displays them together side by side.
+The outcome is often described as a Metasearch Mash.

 Most search engines only show you a fraction of what's on the Web (see the Figure below).
 In fact, by searching on just one search engine, you could miss as much as 73% of the Web's best first-page search results!